 We are committed to ensuring that your privacy is protected.
 We also want to ensure you are properly informed about how your information is used and that you receive certain information that we are required to give you by law, which is why provide this privacy statement.

 We may change this statement from time to time by updating this page.
 You should check this page from time to time to ensure that you are aware of and understand any changes.

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

 Identity Data includes first name, last name, username or similar identifier, title, date of birth and gender.

-Contact Data includes address, email address, social media username (if given) and telephone numbers.
+Contact Data includes address, email address, social media username (if given), job title and telephone numbers.

 Marketing and Communications Data includes your preferences in receiving marketing from us and our third parties and your communication preferences.

 We also collect, use, and share “Aggregated Data” (this means statistical or demographic data derived from your personal data).
 Aggregated Data is not considered personal data in law as this data does not directly or indirectly reveal your identity.

 3 How we collect your personal data